What Is Degrowth? How It Will Easily Change The World For The Better

 Degrowth usually encompasses the idea that we must end continued overproduction at the expense of the Earth’s ecology and try to produce better with less destruction.

 Minimalist living is an easy first step because there is no etched-in-stone definition.
-Minimalist living can be whatever the participant chooses it to be with the core principle of less is more leading the way.
+It can be whatever the participant chooses it to be, with the core principle of less is more leading the way.

 Sustainability

 Why Degrowth?
 Sustainability is the first to suffer in the world of infinite growth.
-There are massive negative consequences hurled on the environment seeking infinite growth in a finite world.
+Massive negative consequences are hurled on the environment, seeking endless growth in a finite world.

 Those in the know correctly understand degrowth and sustainability principles are immensely more radical than the “Green” forms of sustainability discussed today.

-Recycling and conserving resources are powerful and necessary parts but simple measures like them will never come close to being enough.
+Recycling and conserving resources are powerful and necessary, but simple measures alone will never be enough.

 We must rethink growth.
 Regrowth!
-Can sustainability and economic growth work together?
+Can sustainability and economic development work together?

-Supporters of the Degrowth Movement realize the impending climate crisis is a threat to human existence.
-Capitalism and unchecked economic growth are major drivers of the climate crisis.
+Supporters of the Degrowth Movement realize the impending climate crisis threatens human existence.
+Capitalism and unchecked economic growth are significant drivers of the climate crisis.

 It’s foolish and even reckless to believe unbridled capitalism and environmental justice can exist within the same social structure.

-The world’s population is predicted to hit 11 billion this century, while the Earth’s resources are depleting at a fast rate.
+The world’s population is predicted to hit 11 billion this century, while the Earth’s resources are depleting rapidly.

 Scientists are increasingly demanding our society add Degrowth methods to our arsenal of CO2 reduction tools to combat climate change.